expipiplus1/autoapply/readme.md

 Aside for checking for a `Monad` instance, no constraints are checked.
 So `autoapply` will happily pass `reverse` to `(+)` yielding a value of type `Num ([a] -> [a]) => [a] -> [a]`.

+Monadic binds are performed in the order of arguments passed to the wrapped function, and will be performed more than once if the argument is used multiple times.

 You may want to either type your generated declarations manually (putting the type after the splice) or turn on `-XNoMonomorphismRestriction` if your arguments have polymorphic constraints.